Family travel blogger Leah Smileski of the excellent Kid Bucket List has explored Bungarribee Park Playground near Blacktown with her two kids.

 My two made a beeline for this as soon as they were out of the car and spent a good half an hour using it to base a game of tag.
 They loved racing up to the top and then sliding down as fast as they could, squealing all the way.

-You are going to find it hard pressed not to find something that your kids won’t like at this playground, regardless of their age.
+You are going to be hard-pressed not to find something that your kids won’t like at this playground, regardless of their age.

 It includes a fantastic water play area which, from my observation, was a favourite for the toddlers and preschoolers on the day we visited.